PaulBreugnot/GraphGitHub/docs/part2.md

   * id_repository
   * id_user
   * contributions <em>(number of contributions by this user to this repository)</em>

+Those data (from REST, including cleaned data, and from GraphQL, are available in the [examples/datasets folder](https://github.com/PaulBreugnot/GraphGitHub/tree/master/examples).

 ### Gephi input

 However, Gephi can't really take those three <em>csv</em> as direct input,